OmengU/quap/documentation/documentation.typ

 === Concepts
 The following concepts are vital to understanding the implementation of the Backend.
 ==== REST
-#acr("REST") #acr("API")s are #acr("API")s, that use #acr("HTTP") technology.
-The term #acr("REST") itself merely describes a set of guidelines, which are recommended when designing #acr("HTTP")-based #acr("API")s.
+#acr("REST") #acrpl("API") are #acrpl("API"), that use #acr("HTTP") technology.
+The term #acr("REST") itself merely describes a set of guidelines, which are recommended when designing #acr("HTTP")-based #acrpl("API").
 They were laid out by Roy Fielding, who co-founded the Apache #acr("HTTP") Server Project, in his Ph.D. thesis written in the year 2000. #acr("API")s that utilize these guidelines are called "RESTful".

-Having well-designed #acr("API")s is essential to the modern web, where developers not only work with their own #acr("API")s but also with several others hosted on other servers in the web.
-Therefore, it is important, that all #acr("API")s are designed similarly.
+Having well-designed #acrpl("API") is essential to the modern web, where developers not only work with their own #acrpl("API") but also with several others hosted on other servers in the web.
+Therefore, it is important, that all #acrpl("API") are designed similarly.
 The core of #acr("REST") is defined by its #acr("URI") format:

 `URI = scheme://authority/path[?query][#fragment]`